apache/airflow-client-python/dev/README_RELEASE_CLIENT.md

 1. Checkout the release tag of the "airflow-client-python"
 2. Follow the [Release process](#release-process) above and generate client's code above
 3. Run ``git diff`` to see the differences - review them.
-Generally the code generated should only contain small differences regarding authentication.
+Generally, the code generated should only contain small differences regarding authentication.
 4. git reset --hard <RELEASE_TAG>